 There’s also the incorrect perception that manufacturing is low-skill and low-prestige.
-Education over the past twenty years has largely valued educational aspiration toward continued education and into white collar roles.
+Education over the past twenty years has largely valued educational aspiration toward continued education and into white-collar roles.

 But that simply doesn’t fit everyone.
-Many youngster are more kinesthetic than cognitive – they work with their hands, rather than numbers.
+Many youngsters are more kinesthetic than cognitive – they work with their hands, rather than numbers.
 And these kinesthetic youths are the ones we should aim our recruitment campaigns towards.